-However, as we all know, card payments come with new charges as you have to pay a company to facilitate the transaction.
+As you know, accepting card payments is easy but never free.
+Processing card payments comes with a long list of fees, as you have to pay a provider to facilitate the transaction.

-In this article, I’ll explain what businesses have to pay in order to accept card payments and then discuss how to find and buy the most competitive merchant service deals.
+In this article, we’ll explain what businesses have to pay in order to accept card payments and then discuss how to find and buy the most competitive merchant service deals.

 Let’s get started.

 The following table is a breakdown of all the services included in credit card processing, whether they’re an obviously advertised payment or more hidden, and what the average cost of the services are.

 |Payment Gateway||Regular||£20 - £75 (the average cost of a payment gateway is the total cost of the Set Up Fee, Monthly Fee, Transaction Fee, and Transaction Rate.)|

 |Minimum Monthly Service Charge||Hidden||£5 - £25|

 |Set Up Fees||Hidden||£0 on average but some providers have charged £250|